Nisserino/hydra/documentation/markdown/majorChanges.md

 > 192.168.x.50 - 192.168.x.99: servers
 > 192.168.x.100 - 192.168.x.254: clients

-This setup makes it easy to get a quick idea of what an ipadress means when reading logs. ie. if you see that a request from an adress with the addres 192.168.x.51, you know straight away it's a server.
-Or if you see an adress with the adress 192.168.x.149, you know it's a client.
+This setup makes it easy to identify device based on the ip address when inspecting logs during troubleshooting

 The only downside with this is that every adress from 1-99 has to be set manually, and the dhcp sets the clients ipadresses.

 If you want to know which department a request came from, or is going to, _x_ in the example will tell you what to look up in the documentation.